Wood Street, Waltham Forest

-Much of the locality was rebuilt in the 1930s and several factories were established in the vicinity, one of which replaced the film studio.
+Much of the locality was rebuilt in the 1930s and several factories were established in the vicinity, one of which replaced the major film studio.
 Hawker Siddeley manufactured transformers at its Fulbourne Road site from the early 1930s until 2003.
 At one time Wood Street station was intended to be the terminus of the Victoria Line, but at a late stage this was switched to Hoe Street, now Walthamstow Central.

 The former Crown cinema has served as an indoor market for over 30 years.
 In 2012 it was radically refurbished and now boasts around 25 little units selling clothing, antiques, collectables and various arts and crafts.